Name: Christopher Spaly

 Title: Summer Analyst

 Why were you initially drawn to the Summer Analyst Program at T&Co?

 "I was initially drawn to the summer analyst program at T&Co because of the experiences that some of my friends who were previous summer analysts had.
 Talking to them about the projects they got to work on, company activities they were a part of and their passion for the firm got me excited to potentially work as a summer analyst."

 How would you describe your work as a Summer Analyst at T&Co?

 "As a summer analyst at T&Co, my work was both analytical and collaborative.
 I had two main projects, one which was a competitive market landscape outline for our client, and the other which was data-driven to help our client determine areas to improve sales.
 Because the firm treats summer analysts the same as full-time analyst, the work is indicative of what you would do full-time, allowing you to know what to expect if you come on as an analyst."

 What was a particularly memorable moment from your Summer Analyst experience?

-"The most memorable experience from my summer was having a slide deck that I worked on for five weeks being sent to our client's CEO.
-By seeing first-hand the value that my work added, and knowing that the CEO was using my work as a summer analyst was extremely rewarding."
+"The most memorable experience from my summer was seeing work that I helped compile with my team be shared directly with the CEO.
+By seeing first-hand the value that my work added, and knowing that the CEO was using portions of my work as a Summer Analyst was extremely rewarding."

 What are you passionate about outside of work?